 - Excessively conceited or absorbed in oneself; self-centered.

 - Arrogance, selfishness, greed, a sense of entitlement to whatever one wants.

-It’s no surprise that the criteria for Narcissistic Personality Disorder (DSM-IV) states that people with the disorder:
+It’s no surprise that the criteria for Narcissistic Personality Disorder (DSM-IV) state that people with the disorder:

-Empaths do possess an ego to some degree, but don’t operate solelyfrom ego as Narcissists do.
-For an Empath, ego is experienced primarily in judging others and feelings of anger/resentment.
-These ego-driven emotions are usually incited in the Empath/HSP after witnessing acts of cruelty and hatred, interactions which they consider unfair or one-sided, and similar incidents.
+Empaths do possess an ego to some degree but don’t operate solely from ego as Narcissists do.
+For an Empath, the ego is experienced primarily in judging others and feelings of anger/resentment.
+These ego-driven emotions are usually incited in the Empath/HSP after witnessing acts of cruelty and hatred, interactions that they consider unfair or one-sided, and similar incidents.

 Empaths operate predominately from love, humility, and giving.
 They have a natural capacity for healing and teaching others.
-However, until they learn how to responsibly use those gifts, they are often taken advantage of…not only by romantic partners, but people in general.
+However, until they learn how to responsibly use those gifts, they are often taken advantage of…not only by romantic partners but by people in general.

 (**These are the main types, and listed simply as a matter of reference)